playgameservices/cpp-ios-basic-samples/samples-ios/CollectAllTheStarsNative/README.md

 copy over your client ID to your own `Constants.h` file.
 To follow this process, perform the following steps:

+1, In a terminal window, change directories to this directory and add the cocoapod project
+    to the workspace.
+To do this run `pod update`.
+2. Open the CollectAllTheStars workspace: `open CollectAllTheStars.xcworkspace`.
-1. Open up your CollectAllTheStars project settings.
+3. Open project settings.
 Select the "CollectAllTheStars" target and, on the "Summary" tab, change the Bundle Identifier to something appropriate for your Provisioning Profile.
 (It will probably look like com.<your_company>.CollectAllTheStars)